-On the most challenging emotions you feel after the break up is the feeling of powerlessness.
+One of the most challenging emotions, you feel after the breakup is the feeling of powerlessness.

 One way to regain power is to look back at the painful memories and imagine yourself exposing them and doing the same to them.

 This is called a do-over.
 It will help you ease the feeling of powerlessness through your imagination.

 Instead of begging and pleading, imagine yourself being the one who ignored them.

 Instead of being dumped, imagine yourself being the one to walk out the door.

 One way to regain your self-respect is by building healthy boundaries.